The <kbd> HTML Tag

 Both the opening and closing tags are mandatory and, unlike some of the other HTML tags we've discussed, does not contain any unique attributes (global attributes can be used).

-If you want to have the content of the tag stand out, consider applying some custom CSS.
+If you want to have the content of the tag stand out a little more, consider applying some custom CSS.

 Compatibility